 Helen has unfortunately been in a vegetative state since the hospital stay and requires around-the-clock nursing care.
 We secured a multimillion-dollar settlement that will provide the necessary, full-time aid she needs.

 For many patients, the correct post-surgical inspection and treatment can mean the difference between life and death.
-If you think a medical procedure caused or intensified your illness or injury, contact our personal injury attorneys immediately.
+If you think a medical procedure caused or intensified your illness or injury, contact our New York personal injury attorneys immediately.

 [contact-form-7 id=”1699″ title=”Blog Post Bottom”]